Journal

 Browse our full range of Dubrovnik boat tours to find the right fit, or explore our detailed guide to the Elaphiti Islands if you want to learn more about the archipelago before you arrive.

-Bring reef-safe sunscreen, a towel, and a sense of curiosity.
-We will handle the rest.
+Bring reef-safe sunscreen, a towel (the one thing we do not provide), and a sense of curiosity.
+We will handle the rest — snorkelling gear, life jackets, drinks, and admissions are all included.